 All fixtures, match information and team selections can be found on the school website via the link to the school sports page.
 More current information and the up-to-date progress of the teams is posted on the twitter accounts: @yarmgirlsgames and @yarmboysgames.

 For further information please contact:

 Mr Gary Ferguson, Director of Sport. (gf@yarmschool.org)

-Ms Nicola Hodgson (nh@yarmschool.org) is specifically responsible for girls' PE and Games and Mr Chris Webb for boys' PE and Games (cacw@yarmschool.org).
+Ms Nicola Hodgson (nh@yarmschool.org) is specifically responsible for girls' PE and Games downwarmschool.org).

 AUTUMN TERM

 GAMES